Cambodia Trademark Registration

-In Cambodia, the trademarks are registered with the Department of Intellectual Property Rights (DIPR) under the Ministry of Commerce.
-The trademark registration in Cambodia is based on the first-to-file rule, and the Nice Classification is being used in Cambodia for the specification of goods and services.
-While the multiple-class application is acceptable in Cambodia, the single-class application is recommended.
+In Cambodia, trademarks are registered with the Department of Intellectual Property Rights (DIPR) under the Ministry of Commerce.
+Cambodia operates on a first-to-file system, and the Nice Classification is used for specifying goods and services.
+While multiple-class applications are allowed, single-class filings are recommended.

 Trademark Registration Procedure in Cambodia